What Is Pericardial Mesothelioma?

 How Is Pericardial Mesothelioma Diagnosed?

-• An echocardiogram is one of the first diagnostic tests patients receive.
-This test is an ultrasound of the heart that can reveal excess fluid.
-It helps doctors see the size, shape and function of the heart.
+2. Echocardiogram: One of the first diagnostic tests you’ll receive, this test is an ultrasound of your heart that can reveal excess fluid.
+It helps doctors see the size, shape and function of your heart.
 The scan is noninvasive and uses sound waves.

-• Imaging tests scans help detect pericardial tumors.
-They include such as computed tomography and magnetic resonance imaging.
-This makes them a preferred diagnostic tool for determining whether a biopsy or cytology is necessary.
+3. Imaging tests: CT and MRI scans help detect pericardial tumors.
+This makes them a preferred diagnostic tool for determining whether a biopsy is necessary.

 Seek a Second Opinion to Avoid Misdiagnosis